Safe Language Generation in the Limit: Introduction

 \begin{enumerate}[noitemsep,nolistsep,leftmargin=*] \item We introduce a generic and versatile abstraction that captures the task of \emph{safe language generation in the limit} (\S\ref{sec:model}) under the learning paradigm of~\citet{GOLD1967447}.
 In our new model, the learner sees examples from the desired language as well as examples from the harmful language, and the goal is to produce unseen examples from the (safe) set difference between the two languages. \item As a first step, we introduce the task of \emph{safe language identification in the limit}, where the goal of the learner is not to produce an unseen example but rather pinpoint the safe language among a collection of languages.
-Our analysis proves that safe language identification under our proposed model is impossible~(\S\ref{sec:idisimpossible}).
+We prove that safe language identification is impossible~(\S\ref{sec:idisimpossible}).